ublox-rs/ublox/README.md

 This project aims to build a pure-rust I/O library for ublox GPS devices, specifically using the UBX protocol.

-An example of using this library to talk to a device can be seen in the `ublox_cli` subfolder of this project.
+Examples of usage of the library can be found in the [examples/](./examples) directory.
+A basic CLI for interacting with an uBlox device can be found in [examples/basic_cli](./examples/basic_cli/) directory.
+See the specific [examples/README](./examples/README.md).

 Constructing Packets
 ====================